HearthSim/LotusTracker/README.md

 ## Sparkle on Windows

 * Download [WinSparkle](https://github.com/vslavik/winsparkle)
-* Unpack to same project level folder and rename it to `WinSparkle`
+* Unpack to same Lotus Tracker project level folder and rename it to `WinSparkle`

 ## Contributing